metamorph-inc/cpython/Doc/library/sys.rst

    is invoked interactively or if the script is read from standard input), ``path[0]`` is the empty string, which directs Python to search modules in the current directory first.
-Notice that the script directory is inserted *before* the entries inserted as a result of :envvar:`PYTHONPATH`.
+Notice that the script directory is inserted *before* the entries inserted as a result of :envvar:`OMPYTHONPATH`.

    A program is free to modify this list for its own purposes.